duranserkan/DRN-Project/DRN.Framework.Hosting/README.md

         return builder;
     }
 ```
 You can easily obtain effective configuration with appSettings.
-Api controller is for demonstration. **Do not expose your configuration**.
+Api controller is used for demonstration. **Do not expose your configuration**.
 ```csharp
 [ApiController]
 [Route("[controller]")]